 If possible, it’s better to obtain CBD oil products from licensed dispensaries in states that have legalized cannabis for therapeutic or personal use.
 These states are likely to have stricter safety standards for CBD oil products than states or countries that refuse to regulate the booming CBD industry.
 Read the ingredients carefully before purchasing a CBD oil product, and look for evidence of laboratory tests and verification of CBD concentrations when buying a CBD remedy or supplement.

-Zoe Sigman is Project CBD’s Program Director.
+Zoe Sigman is Project CBD’s Program Director and the Science Editor at Broccoli Magazine.

 Copyright, Project CBD.
 May not be reprinted without permission.